-CUA20620 Certificate II in Music
+CUA20620 Certificate II in Music Industry

 The BCC VET music program is drawn from a national training package and offers a qualification recognised throughout Australia.
 Over two years, you will complete a Certificate II in Music.
-Through real industry based tasks and assessments you will: learn how to protect yourself and your creative work, work in productive ensembles, understand musical genres and basic notation, write pathways (WAAPA) in areas such as performance, critical listening, music management and music promotions.
+Through real industry-based tasks and assessments you will: learn how to protect yourself and your creative work, work in productive ensembles, understand musical genres and basic notation, write pathways (WAAPA) in areas such as performance, critical listening, music management and music promotions.
 With additional training and experience, potential employment opportunities may include professional musician, song writer, composer, arranger, copies, promoter and instrumental teachers.
 This course is also designed perfectly for those students who wish to continue their instrumental lessons, ensemble involvement and love for music throughout upper school, with their focus on a career outside the music industry.
+This course is intended to be delivered in partnership with the RTO Cosamp.